Dominion-op/Sales-and-Customer-Dashboard/README.md

 - To analyze **sales and customer performance** effectively
 - To identify **key business insights** using data visualization
 - To enhance **decision-making** through interactive dashboards

+---

+## Author
+**Divyesh Shetye**
+ Bachelor’s in Data Science and Data Analytics
+ Age: 20
+ Passionate about Data Visualization, Analytics, and Business Intelligence

+---

+## 🏁 Acknowledgments
+This project was inspired by the **Tableau Ultimate Course by Baraa Khatib-Salkini**, focusing on best practices for professional dashboard design and storytelling in Tableau.